xtrinch/fcm-django/README.rst

     - Permissions are ``IsAuthenticated`` and custom permission ``IsOwner``, which will only allow the ``request.user`` to get and update devices that belong to that user
     - Requires a user to be authenticated, so all devices will be associated with a user
-    - Will allow duplicate registration_id's for different users, so you are responsible for cleanup (if you do not want duplicate registration id's, use the ``UPDATE_ON_DUPLICATE_REG_ID`` flag)
+    - Will update the device on duplicate registration id

 Routes can be added one of two ways: